EnigmaCurry/d.rymcg.tech/qbittorrent-wireguard/README.md

 qBittorrent's configs are reset on each startup of the Docker container.
 So we set them in environment variables on each startup.

-The qBittorrent configurations are not include in `make config` - you'll need to manually edit your `.env` file to adjust them.
+The qBittorrent configurations are not included in `make config` - you'll need to manually edit your `.env` file to adjust them.

 You might need to install qBittorrent and set the variable in the its web UI, then copy the value from `/var/lib/docker/volumes/<container's volume name>/qBittorrent/_data/qBittorrent/qBittorrent.conf` (on the host) and paste it your `.env` file.

-You can set other qBittorrent configurations not already in your `.env` file by adding the configuration's name from qBittorrent.conf.
-E.g., to set the qBittorrent config "Connection\UPnP", add "QBITTORRENT_ConnectionUPnP=" to your `.env` file, followed by whatever value you want to set.
-Notice that you should preceed the qBittorrent config name with "QBITTORRENT_" and remove all "\\" from the config name.

 In your `.env` file, the lines in \[brackets\] are simply qBittorrent configuration categories, for your reference.